 The database is important, claims the bill’s sponsor, Assemblyman Troy Singleton, because people who abuse animals have a “proclivity toward violence”, and it is essential to make them known to the community.
 The proposed database would be accessible to the public on the Department of Health’s website.

 Currently, Tennessee is the only state with an animal abuser registry, which was instituted in January.
 If the bill is passed, New Jersey would become the second state in the nation to keep track of animal abusers via a registry.
 Florida, Massachusetts, Connecticut, and Michigan are also considering similar bills.
 At this early stage, it is impossible to assess the registry’s effectiveness.

 New Jersey has a vast collection of laws that deal with many specific types of animal cruelty.
 New Jersey’s general animal anti-cruelty statute, 4:22-26, makes it illegal to overwork, torment, kill, neglect, or otherwise abuse any animal under one’s custody or care.
 A person who violates this law is subject to fines of up to $5,000 as well as potential jail time.

 If you or a loved one has been charged with animal cruelty, it is essential that that you retain an attorney to help you avoid the penalties you may face.
-Adam H. Rosenblum of the Rosenblum Law Firm is a skilled criminal defense attorney in New Jersey that will advocate on your behalf to have the charges against you dropped or reduced.
-Email the Rosenblum Law Firm or call 1-888-815-3649 for a free consultation about your case.
+Adam H. Rosenblum of the Rosenblum Law is a skilled criminal defense attorney in New Jersey that will advocate on your behalf to have the charges against you dropped or reduced.
+Email Rosenblum Law or call 1-888-815-3649 for a free consultation about your case.